-Whatever the case may be, whether it’s sick kids or new neighbors, getting meals goes a really long way.
-And, of course, tech helps, too.
+Whatever the case may be, whether it’s sick kids or new neighbors, giving meals goes a really long way.
+And, of course, tech helps.
 Seriously, how did our parents survive without it?

-Here, I’m sharing my 3 favorite go-to sites for coordinating meals for friends, from tons-of-options to very basic.
-If you aren’t already organizing them the 21st century way, give it a try.
+Here, I’m sharing my 3 favorite go-to sites for coordinating meals for friends, from a site with loads of options, to a very basic site.
+If you aren’t already organizing meal delivery the 21st century way, give it a try.

 Give in Kind

-But there are tons of cool features for supporting families in need, from raising money (through PayPal) to creating a wish list for items they could really use, like grocery cards or even a massage.
-For new parents, this is a bit like a baby registry meets meal calendar, with wish list items like cool baby carriers, teething necklaces and even a grass-fed butcher box (hipster approved!) to choose from.
-It’s actually perfect for newly adoptive parents or foster parents, who may have brought their child home last-minute without time for a proper baby shower beforehand.
+For new parents, this is a bit like a baby registry meets meal calendar, with wish list items to choose from.
+It’s actually perfect for newly adoptive parents or foster parents too, who may have brought their child home last-minute without time for a proper baby shower beforehand.

 Take Them a Meal

 Take Them a Meal is the site I typically go to for setting up a very basic meal calendar for a friend.
 That’s because it’s bare-bones and easy to use.